Skip to main content

 #

-While the tuna was heating, I was sitting comfortably on a handcrafted tripod stool that I had built on a previous trip.
-It is a simple three-legged chair made from found wood, joined with an auger and a few basic cuts.
-If you want to see the full build process, I covered it in detail in a separate post about the bushcraft stool.
-Having a proper seat at camp makes a noticeable difference — especially when you plan to stay a while, eat slowly, and enjoy the quiet.
+While the tuna sizzled away, I sat comfortably on a self-built tripod stool I had made on an earlier trip.
+It is a simple three-leg stool joined with an auger and adjusted with a few saw cuts.
+I covered the full build in detail in a separate post about the tripod stool.
+A proper seat at camp makes a real difference, especially when you plan to eat slowly and enjoy the quiet.

 #

-For a day trip like this I keep the pack light.
-Everything fit into my Savotta Jäger M backpack, which handles this kind of load without any trouble.
-The water bottle — a Nalgene stainless steel bottle — rode in a OneTigris bottle bag on the outside.
+For a day trip like this I keep the pack deliberately light.
+It all fit into my Savotta Jäger M, which handles this kind of load without trouble.
+The Nalgene stainless steel bottle rode in a bottle pouch on the outside.
 I also had my Silky Gomboy Outback 240 folding saw along, mainly to process a bit of wood for the fire, and my Joker Bushcrafter knife with integrated fire steel for smaller cutting tasks.

-None of this gear is exotic or expensive, and that is part of the point.
-A day trip does not require a complicated setup.
-One can of tuna, a few fresh toppings, a lighter, a mug, and a comfortable seat in the woods — that is a good afternoon.
+None of this is exotic or expensive, and that is the point.
+A day trip needs no complicated setup.
+A can of tuna, some fresh vegetables, a lighter, a mug and a comfortable spot in the woods are enough for a good afternoon.

 #

-The tuna can stove is not a replacement for a proper cooking system on longer tours, but for a quick day hike it is hard to beat.
-Minimal weight, no fuel canister to carry, and the waste is a single empty can you pack out.
-Pair it with a handmade chair and a cup of coffee, and you have turned a simple walk in the forest into something worth remembering.
+The tuna can stove does not replace a real cooking system on longer tours, but for a short day trip it is hard to beat.
+Minimal weight, no gas canister, and the only waste is a single empty can you pack out.
+Together with a handmade stool and a cup of coffee, a simple walk in the forest turns into something you remember.

 If you want to watch the full tour, you can find the video here: https://youtu.be/8TwwPABRhbE.